WBG Score: 8/10

 This is a free review copy.
 See our review policy here.

-Harrow Country is the latest graphic novel to be adapted from the pages to the table by publisher Off the Page, who specialise in finding intriguing stories within the wonderful world of comics and turning them into captivating board games.
+Harrow County is the latest graphic novel to be adapted from the pages to the table by publisher Off the Page, who specialise in finding intriguing stories within the wonderful world of comics and turning them into captivating board games.
 They did a wonderful job with Mind MGMT, which you can read more about here.
 I described it as "genre-defining moment in the board game hobby," due to its clever fusion of mechanics.
-Harrow Country has similar ambitions, bringing together route building, king of the hill, and wonderfully thematic chit-pull system within a deeply absorbing and asymmetric world.
+Harrow County has similar ambitions, bringing together route building, king of the hill, and wonderfully thematic chit-pull system within a deeply absorbing and asymmetric world.
 Especially if you are a fan of the boos.
 But, does this make for a fun game?
 Let's get it to the table and find out.

-How To Set Up Harrow Country
+How To Set Up Harrow County

 There are two ways to play this game: the full game or a reduced rules version.
 The rulebook previously split the game into chapters and taught players across five separate versions, but this has since been updated to just two, making it a lot easier to digest.
 The lite version is fine, but it is a little simple and can be over pretty quickly.
 The full game is what I will explain here and can be used from game one if you choose.
 I really see no reason why you cannot just go straight into the full version from your first game.
 I would say it is mid-weight at most.
 I feel the split rule book now is only there as they used to have the five-chapter system.
 Going from five to one maybe felt too extreme.
 And the five-chapter system was there initially to link to the fact this originated from a graphic novel.
 And Off The Page as a publisher wants to make the process of learning their games easy.
 All of this makes sense.
 But ultimately, this is not a hard game to learn or teach, so perhaps just one version is all you need?
 Anyway...